Christina Aguilera Shows Off Her Spooky Transformation As She Becomes ‘Queen Of Halloween’

 Christina Aguilera is getting in the mood for the holiday season — the Halloween holiday, to be exact.

 The singer turned television host took to Instagram this week to show off the spooky transformation she underwent as the calendar turned from September to October.
-She posted a series of black-and-white photos that showed her on September 30, with the singer showing off her everyday made-up look with slightly wavy hair.
+She posted a series of black-and-white photos that showed her on September 30, with the singer wearing her everyday makeup look with slightly wavy hair.
 She shot a steely gaze into the camera in what looked to be her kitchen for the decidedly normal shot.

 But the next two photos showed off the changes she made for October 1, with Aguilera dropping the normal look for a goth-inspired makeover.
-She sported glitter above her eyes and frizzy hair, which appeared to be her Halloween look.
-She completed the post with a series of seasonal emoji and the hashtag #QueenofHalloween
+She sported glitter above her eyes and frizzy hair, which appeared to be her Halloween-inspired look.
+She completed the post with a series of seasonal emoji and the hashtag #QueenofHalloween.

 The pictures were a huge hit with her 7.1 million followers, racking up more than 150,000 likes and plenty of compliments from followers excited for the holiday.